vutranquangminh/scrimba-the-frontend-career-path/README.md

-# Scrimba Frontend Career Path
+# Scrimba The Frontend Developer Career Path

 **A monorepo that not only contains all projects from the Scrimba Frontend Career Path—but also highlights my growth as a frontend developer.**